mollie/api-documentation/source/connect/refunds-and-chargebacks.rst

 issuing the refund request.

-For a full reversal of the split that was specified during payment creation, simply set ``reverseRouting=true`` when creating the refund.
+For a full reversal of the split that was specified during payment creation, simply set ``reverseRouting=true`` when creating the refund, so that a full compensation is created for every route of the original payment.
 This flag **only works with full refunds**, namely a refund of the same amount (or more) than the original payment.
-For partial refunds see next paragraph.
+For partial refunds and for more fine grained control on how compensations are created see next paragraph.

 In the example below we will refund the €10,00 payment from earlier, and pull back the €3,50 and the €4,00 that were sent to connected accounts ``org_23456`` and ``org_56789``.